We are committed to becoming an ‘Outstanding’ Sixth Form by:

 Student Leaders are expected to play a significant role in the running of the Academy, for example they lead our Open Evenings, Awards Evenings and host visitors.
 They develop a range of skills along the way including project management, public speaking, and facilitating and chairing meetings, and also build contacts with the wide range of people they are fortunate to meet.

 Sport within the Sixth Form is competitive and fun.
-It is essential that all students maintain an interest in sport and exercise in order to keep fit and healthy for life.
+It is largely student led with opportunities for students to develop their own interests and set up sports clubs and societies.
+Staff encourage students to maintain an interest in sport and exercise in order to keep fit and healthy for life.

 All Sixth Formers are expected to participate in some level of voluntary or community work either inside or outside of the Academy.
 Examples of this include a group of students who have led the Academy in becoming ‘Dementia Friendly’; working with local care homes and organising a programme of entertainment for our termly Dementia Cafes.